 In StealthChop mode, status information is different from the cycle-by-cycle regulated SpreadCycle mode.
 OLA and OLB show if the current regulation sees that the nominal current can be reached on both coils.
-An active open load flag not necessarily signals an interrupted coil condition.

-- A flickering OLA or OLB can result from asymmetries of the sense resistors or the motor coils. - An interrupted motor coil leads to a continuously active open load flag for the coil. - One or both flags become active, if the current regulation fails in scaling up to the full target current within a few fullsteps.
-This can result if the motor is not connected, or from a high velocity motion where the back EMF reaches the supply limit, or a too high motor resistance. - Checking PWM_SCALE_SUM for a value determined during typical operation at slow motion may give a more reliable result.
+- A flickering OLA or OLB can result from asymmetries in the sense resistors or in the motor coils - An interrupted motor coil leads to a continuously active open load flag for the coil. - One or both flags are active, if the current regulation did not succeed in scaling up to the full target current within the last few fullsteps (because no motor is attached or a high velocity exceeds the PWM limit).